-The transportation staff will monitor the situation in the early fall to see if further adjustments can be made to increase access while maintaining efficiency.
+The transportation staff will monitor the situation to see if further adjustments can be made to increase access while maintaining efficiency.
 Once eligible ridership has been determined, if there is room on the bus and if no additional stops are needed, courtesy riders will be allowed.

 Does the school district provide busing to daycare?

 Unfortunately, the school district does not have the resources to provide busing to local daycares.
 Please contact your daycare provider to see if they offer this service.